Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency: System Model

 \subsection{Communication Model}

 The required time delay of the tasks are generally a few millisecond.
 Thus the channel is assumed to be slow fading, and the noise remains unchanged.
-For the task of the mobile device, suppose that tasks $\phi_1, \cdots, \phi_{n_1-1}$ are computed at local, tasks $\phi_{n_1}, \cdots, \phi_{n_2-1}$ are computed at the relay, and tasks $\phi_{n_2}, \cdots, \phi_N$ are computed at the BS.
-The mobile device should offload the task $\phi_{n_1}$ to the relay, and the relay should offload task $\phi_{n_2}$ to the BS.
+For the task of the mobile device, suppose that tasks $\phi_1, \cdots, \phi_{n_1-1}$ are computed at local, tasks $\phi_{n_1}, \cdots, \phi_{n_2-1}$ are computed at the cooperative node, and tasks $\phi_{n_2}, \cdots, \phi_N$ are computed at the BS.
+The mobile device should offload the task $\phi_{n_1}$ to the cooperative node, and the cooperative node should offload task $\phi_{n_2}$ to the BS.
 The offloading procedures are operated on time slots.
 Applying Shannon capacity, we have

-In (\ref{e:mb_1_tran_d}) and (\ref{e:mb_2_tran_d}), $B$ is the bandwidth allocated to the mobile device and the relay in this system. $h$ is the channel gain from the mobile device to the relay, and $g$ is the channel gain from the relay to the BS.. $E^t_1$ and $\tau_1$ are energy consumption and duration for the mobile device to offload task $\phi_{n_1}$. $E^t_2$ and $\tau_2$ are energy consumption and duration for the relay to offload task $\phi_{n_2}$.
-For the task of the relay, suppose that tasks $\varphi_1, \cdots, \varphi_{m_1-1}$ are computed at the relay and tasks $\varphi_{m_1}, \cdots, \varphi_M$ are computed at the BS, the relay should offload the task $\varphi_{m_1}$ to the BS.
+In (\ref{e:mb_1_tran_d}) and (\ref{e:mb_2_tran_d}), $B$ is the bandwidth allocated to the mobile device and the cooperative node in this system. $h$ is the channel gain from the mobile device to the cooperative node, and $g$ is the channel gain from the cooperative node to the BS.. $E^t_1$ and $\tau_1$ are energy consumption and duration for the mobile device to offload task $\phi_{n_1}$. $E^t_2$ and $\tau_2$ are energy consumption and duration for the cooperative node to offload task $\phi_{n_2}$.
+For the task of the cooperative node, suppose that tasks $\varphi_1, \cdots, \varphi_{m_1-1}$ are computed at the cooperative node and tasks $\varphi_{m_1}, \cdots, \varphi_M$ are computed at the BS, the cooperative node should offload the task $\varphi_{m_1}$ to the BS.
 Therefore, we have